scottleedavis/scottleedavis.github.io/index.md

 ### September 2005 - May 2006

-I worked for [SAPA Aluminum]() as a remote contract softwar engineer.
+I worked for [SAPA Aluminum]() as a remote contract software engineer.
 I developed Axapta 3.0 modules for the tracking and analysis of aluminum production facilities.